AdobeDocs/commerce-merchant-services.en/help/payment-services/install.md

    composer update
    ```

-   The `composer update` command will update all dependencies.
+   The `composer update` command updates all dependencies.
 If you do not want to update all dependencies at the same time, use this command instead: `composer require magento/payment-services`.

 1. Commit and push your changes.